Michael-Meade/MinerFind/_posts/2019-06-13-Honey-Pot-Data-For-June.md

  It looks like the attacker where just getting information about the box.
 They did not download or execute anything that would infect or own the system.

 ## Other activities
 What I found intresting is that a couple of attackers tired to use it as a proxy.
 They would request a bunch of sites, mostly cryptocurrency, popular sites such as netflix.
-But they also https://michael-meade.github.io/ targeting Gift Cards balance checking sites.
+But they also targeted Gift Cards balance checking sites.
 Some of the sites they tired to use are listed bellow.

 ```ruby
 amidacarecard.com